beyaznet/TaliaBee/README.md

 About
 =====
-TaliaBee box is an easy-to-use I/O controller based on [Raspberry Pi](https://www.raspberrypi.org/) and [MedIOEx](http://www.samm.com/en/medioex-raspberry-pi-industrial-controller-card).
-This project contains the application layer of TaliaBee box.
+The TaliaBee box is an easy-to-use I/O controller based on [Raspberry Pi](https://www.raspberrypi.org/) and [MedIOEx](http://www.samm.com/en/medioex-raspberry-pi-industrial-controller-card).
+This project contains the application layer of the TaliaBee box.

 Table of contents
 =================